 Finally, there could be concern about data quality relating to high emigration throughout the post-Soviet period.
-However, robustness checks conducted for Poland and Czech Republic (Fihel and Pechholdová 2017) and the Baltic countries (Jasilionis et al. 2011) showed that underestimated emigration resulted in an over-estimation of life expectancy of up to four months in Poland during the intense outflows following accession to European Union, but in other countries and periods was usually equivalent to less than one month.
+However, robustness checks conducted for Poland and Czech Republic (Fihel and Pechholdová 2017) and the BC (Jasilionis et al. 2011) showed that underestimated emigration resulted in an overestimation of life expectancy of up to four months in Poland during the intense outflows following accession to European Union, but in other countries and periods, it was usually equivalent to less than one month.

 Discussion

-We analyzed and compared a long time series of life disparity for 12 countries from Central and Eastern Europe.
-Decomposing these trends by age and cause of death shed light into the determinants of lifespan variation across time and countries.
+We analyzed and compared a long time series of life disparity for 12 countries from CEE.
+Decomposing these trends by age and cause of death shed light on the determinants of lifespan variation across time and countries.
 Over the study period, the acute mortality crises of the 1990s caused greater year-to-year fluctuation in lifespan variation than in life expectancy.
-Life expectancy and life disparity moved independently from one another, particularly during periods of life expectancy stagnation caused by uneven age-specific mortality change.
-Changes in life disparity were, to a large extent, caused by changes in mid-life mortality, with different net effects depending on the country and time period.
+Life expectancy and life disparity moved independently of each other, particularly during periods of life expectancy stagnation caused by uneven age-specific mortality change.
+Changes in life disparity were largely caused by changes in midlife mortality, with different net effects depending on the country and period.

 Changes in Life Expectancy (e0) and Life Disparity (e†)

-Previous studies have found a close negative correlation between life expectancy and life disparity when measured over all ages (Wilmoth and Horiuchi 1999, Vaupel et al. 2011, Colchero et al. 2016).
-These studies were carried out over long periods of a hundred years or more, and mostly included Western countries with near-monotonic life expectancy increases.
-Importantly, two major phenomena were observed from the mid-nineteenth Century to the present: first was a drastic reduction of infectious disease mortality followed later by a major decline in cardiovascular disease mortality.
-These epidemiological changes can equally be considered as a redistribution of deaths from young to middle ages and later from middle to older adult ages (Robine 2001).
-In both cases, contemporaneous mortality decline over “younger” ages (defined as ages that compress mortality into a smaller age interval) outpaced decline over “older” ages (ages where mortality decline leads to deaths occurring over a larger age interval), which caused life disparity to decrease in lockstep with life expectancy increase.
+Previous studies have found a strong negative correlation between life expectancy and life disparity when measured over all ages (Colchero et al. 2016; Vaupel et al. 2011; Wilmoth and Horiuchi 1999).
+These studies were carried out over long periods of 100 years or more and mostly included Western countries with near-monotonic increases in life expectancy.
+Importantly, two major phenomena were observed from the mid-nineteenth century to the present: (1) a drastic reduction of infectious disease mortality, (2) a subsequent major decline in cardiovascular disease mortality.
+These epidemiological changes can equally be considered as a redistribution of deaths from young to middle ages and later from middle to older-adult ages (Robine 2001).
+In both cases, contemporaneous mortality decline over younger ages (ages that compress mortality into a smaller age interval) outpaced decline over older ages (ages at which mortality decline leads to deaths occurring over a larger age interval), which caused life disparity to decrease in lockstep with life expectancy increase.

-Central and Eastern European countries ran counter to this narrative.
-Although they too experienced the sharp declines in infectious disease mortality up to the mid-twentieth century, mortality at mid-life stalled or even increased for most of the last half of the twentieth century (McKee and Shkolnikov 2001), with no appreciable declines in cardiovascular mortality until very recently (Caselli et al. 2002, Grigoriev et al. 2014, Meslé 2004, Timonin et al. 2017).
-As our results made clear, mortality change at different ages was far from even, with the result that changes in lifespan variation did not correspond in intensity or in the desirable direction with changes in life expectancy. i.e. an increase in life expectancy with a decrease in lifespan variation.
+CEE countries ran counter to this narrative.
+Although they too experienced the sharp declines in infectious disease mortality up to the mid-twentieth century, mortality at midlife stalled or even increased for most of the last half of the twentieth century (McKee and Shkolnikov 2001), with no appreciable declines in cardiovascular mortality until very recently (Caselli et al. 2002; Grigoriev et al. 2014; Meslé 2004; Timonin et al. 2017).
+As our results made clear, mortality change at different ages was far from even, such that changes in lifespan variation did not correspond in intensity or in the desirable direction with changes in life expectancy (i.e., an increase in life expectancy with a decrease in lifespan variation).
 For example, it was apparent that between-country differences in lifespan variation have and continue to be larger (in relative terms) than between-country differences in life expectancy (coefficients of variation for e0 and e† in 2014 are 0.06 and 0.11, respectively).